Central European, Russian, and Eurasian Studies Major

 About the Central European, Russian and Eurasian Studies (CERES) Major

-CERES is a full-fledged undergraduate major offering the Bachelor of Arts degree, and it has traditionally welcomed students intending to double-major.
-The program brings together an array of Maryland’s finest faculty working on the region in a range of departments in the social sciences, humanities and other areas.
-Our majors take courses in a range of different departments, gaining a firm grounding in the languages, literatures, history, politics and economics of their area of study.
+CERES is a full-fledged interdisciplinary undergraduate major offering the Bachelor of Arts degree, and it has traditionally welcomed students intending to double-major.
+The program brings together an array of Maryland’s finest faculty working on the region in a range of departments in the Social Sciences, Humanities, and other areas.
+Our majors take courses in a range of different departments, gaining a firm grounding in the languages, literatures, history, politics, and economics of their area of study.
 Students have the flexibility to do coursework in other fields related to the area and learn to examine the area of study with the tools of many scholarly fields.
 At this time, CERES is hosted by the School of Languages, Literatures, and Cultures.

 CERES is international